Sports—Badges and Fobs

-The year 1896 saw not only the first modern Olympics, but also the first athletic competitions (운동회) in Korea.
+The year 1896 saw not only the first modern Olympics but also the first athletic competitions (운동회) in Korea.
 These sports competitions were the dawn of Korean sports.
 This “Dawn” would have been unimaginable several decades earlier because the country was dominated by a Confucian elite who tended to hold all physical activities in low regard, including the martial arts.
 King Kojong played a critical role in transforming Korea into a modern nation-state.
 His “Rescript on National Education” 교육조서 (敎育詔書), issued on Feb.
-2, 1895, formally recognized the three principles of education including moral, physical, and intellectual education.
+2, 1895, formally recognized the three principles of education, including moral, physical, and intellectual education.
 An increasing number of Koreans began to play “sports”.

 Under Japanese colonial rule (1910–1945), Korea remained obscure to the rest of the world, but the interest of many Koreans in the (world) Olympics and their desire for Korean participation was growing.
 In the 1920s, Japanese colonial policies in Korea became more favorable to Korean sports.
 The Governor General of Korea gave permission for the formation of civil organizations.
 Korean-led organizations began popping up throughout the peninsula at a phenomenal rate.
 From only 985 organizations in 1920, they grew to 5,728 by September 1922.
 Korean athletes participated in the 1932 Summer, 1936 Winter, and 1936 Summer Games as part of the Japanese delegation.
 These athletes attracted significant attention from all walks of life in colonial Korea.
 The Korean media generated an Olympic boom that appealed to both nationalistic and commercial interests.
 Sports served as a powerful vehicle for Koreans to channel their nationalistic sentiment into an independence movement, as the Japanese colonial power structure overtly stifled all anti-Japanese movements.
 In colonial Korea, sports stadiums symbolized a battlefield for the Korean people’s anti-colonial struggle.
 Those Koreans who were part of the diaspora into Manchuria, China proper, Japan, and the United States were among some of the most enthusiastic supporters of the Korean athletes.
 Even so, a large segment of the Korean-American population did not embrace the three Korean athletes who competed in the 1932 Los Angeles Olympics.
 Their presence, under the Japanese flag, was not a sign of national glory but of national shame.